 The same goes for demanding respect when you have not earned it.

 I have some news for you on that one.
-You can pass 10,000 pro-female laws and SlutWalk to the moon and back, and respect will still be earned.
-It’s not a prize that comes in every box of Gender War Cracker Jacks; it’s a result that good character and competence draws like a powerful magnet.
+You can hashtag this #sillybullshit to the moon and back, and respect will still be earned.
+It’s not a prize that comes in every box of Gender War Cracker Jacks; it’s the natural consequence of good character, competence and actual, not manufactured, personal strength.

 It is equally repelled by whining and manipulation.
-And it is, despite what anyone tells you, one of the few things the pussy pass cannot be cashed in for.
+And it is, despite what anyone tells you, one of the few things your sex cannot be cashed in for in any meaningful way.

-You should always keep that last part in mind, because much of this stuff is rooted in the manipulation; in pussy power, which is very, very different than real power.
+You should always keep that last part in mind, because much of this stuff is rooted in the manipulation; in the power of social coercion, which is very, very different than real power.

-Your pussy is great for getting compliance.
-It works with blue pill men like dead shrimp in front of a hungry catfish (though if you are really attractive it makes a lot of blue pill women hate your guts).
+Your sex card is great for getting compliance.
+It works with the average guy like dead shrimp in front of a hungry catfish (though if you are really attractive it makes a lot of average women hate your guts).
 But where men are concerned it is also why they invariably lose respect for you, or never develop it in the first place.
-And trust me, no matter what they say, they don’t respect you.
+And trust me, no matter what they say, they don’t respect you when you play that card.
+And they shouldn’t.

-And how else could it be?
-If you don’t respect yourself enough not depend on your pussy to control people, and then whine about fake double standards, why is anyone supposed to respect you at all?
+How else could it be?
+If you don’t respect yourself enough not depend on your sex and social politics to control other people, then don’t whine about double standards, even the ones that actually exist.

-And that is what all of this whining about assertive vs. bitchy boils down to.
+And that is what all of this powerless wailing about leadership vs. bossy boils down to.
 It is just another load of hokum designed to help you demand that which you have not earned from people with enough common sense not to give it to you in the first place.

-What I will do is leave you with a couple of suggestions; food for thought, as it were, for women who don’t feel respected and listened to; who, in keeping with the point of this talk, feel like they are regarded as bitches instead of the bastions of female power they know themselves to be.
+I will leave you with a couple of suggestions; food for thought, as it were, for women who get called bossy; who, in keeping with the point of this talk, feel like they are regarded as officious harridans instead of the powerful leaders they imagine themselves to be.

 One, eliminate the words “As a woman,” from all dialog you have with the world at large.
 Dr. Paul gets nauseous when he hears this one.
-When you have a chance to get people to listen to your opinion, prefacing everything you say with “As a woman,” is like shouting out “For God’s sake don’t listen to a word I say!
-I’m a fucking moron!”
+When you have a chance to get people to listen to your opinion, prefacing everything you say with “As a woman,” is like shouting out “My opinion has more weight because I have a vagina!”
+It is literally begging people to ignore you.

 Needless to say, “As a woman, I feel…” is the double whammy of death.
-Every utterance of this monstrous killer of respect and power should come with its own handgun and target to stick to your foot.
+Every utterance of this monstrous and quite deserved killer of respect and power should come with its own handgun and target to stick to your foot.